lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 Checking status
 ---------------

-To check the status of the submitted run, you can use tools provided by HTCondor or Pegasus, for example, ``condor_status`` or ``pegasus-status``.
-To get a more pipeline oriented information use
+To check the status of the submitted run, use

 .. code-block:: bash